andreavecchi1996/andreavecchi1996-README.md/README.md

 ## About me

 I'm a data enthusiast who enjoys working with data to extract insights, create visualisations, and support decision-making processes.
-I'm also passionate about music, Sport, and creativity.
+I'm also passionate about music, Sport, and Perfumes.

 <details>
 <summary>🛠 Tools I Use in Data Work</summary>